Jukunoid languages: Classification

 Ethnologue adds the Yukubenic branch of the Plateau languages as part of a Yukubenic-Kuteb group based on Shimizu (1980), and Blench also follows this classification.
 Ethnologue also leaves the Wurbo language Shoo-Minda-Nye as unclassified within Jukun–Mbembe–Wurbo, and includes the unclassified Benue–Congo language Tita in its place.

 Lau was also recently reported by Idiatov (2017).

+However, Blench (2026) classifies Yukubenic and Kuteb–Kapya each as independent branches of Benue–Congo; neither are classified as either Jukunoid or Plateau.
+Formerly, these languages were known as South Jukunoid languages, which Blench (2026) considers to be invalid since none of them are actually branches of Jukunoid.

 Names and locations

 Below is a list of language names, populations, and locations from Blench (2019).